“First Pan American Stewardess Corps”

 Exclusive to Clipper Crew

 I had the opportunity to speak with 95-year old Doris Kinsell who lives in Gainesville, Florida.
 Full of zest and a good sense of humor, she was eager to talk about her flying days sixty-seven years ago as she remembers them.
 She was a real delight!

 Doris flew as a Pan American Airways stewardess from 1944 to 1947 and she was based in Miami in the Latin American Division.
 It was a time when WWII was blazing and the men were overseas at the front lines.
-This mass departure of men from their homes meant that women were naturally the next in position to command jobs here in the U.S. and basically began doing “the mens’ work”, as Doris put it.
+This mass departure of men from their homes meant that women were naturally the next in position to command jobs here in the U.S. and basically began doing “the men’s work”, as Doris put it.
 She was twenty-four years old working in downtown Miami as a manicurist in the only air-conditioned barber shop located in the Urmey Hotel.
 Doris was also taking flying lessons at the time for the organization of Women Airforce Service Pilots (WASP).
 The idea was that women could train to fly in non-combat zones to free up a male pilot for combat service.
 However, the organization was disbanded in 1944.
-Word was out that Pan American was looking for females for the first time to serve as stewardesses.
-This was a job that had been exclusively held by men.
+Word was out that Pan American was looking for females for the first time to serve as cabin attendants, a job that had only been held by men up to this point.
 Pan American had offices in the Ingraham Building, just around the corner from where Doris worked.
 She applied and was hired as part of the first group of twelve trained Pan American stewardesses.
-The previous seven women did not receive any training as they were hired from other airlines.
+The previous seven women hired by Pan American did not receive any training as they had flown for other airlines.